connexcs/docs/docs/setup/settings/users.md

 !!! question "How should I inform the user about the password change?"
     When you change a user's password, ConnexCS does not send the new password to the user.
 You must email or text the new password to the user.

+## Groups
+Use a **Group** to assign a specific set of Control Panel access permissions to multiple users.
+Typically, you create user groups to assign permissions depending on the roles that the users play in your Carrier Service business model.

+!!! tip "Example Group Roles"
+    The Network Services Engineers need permissions to set up routing and but should not have access to the customers' billing details.
+Alternately, the Billing team needs permissions to access and modify the customers' billing details but not to set up routing for customers' calls.

+Step 1: Create Group

+1. Click the **`+`** button in the **Groups** section.
+2. Enter a Group **Name** (ex: Engineering, Sales, etc).
+3. Set **Default Permissions** for the group's global permissions: `Create`, `Update`, `Read`, and `Delete`.
+All 4 will be selected by default.
+Click the X to remove a permission.
+Click the down arrow on the right to add a permission.
+4. Click **`Save`**.
+The new Group will be listed.

+Step 2: Specify Group Permissions

+1. Click on the **Group** to view the "Add Group Permission" table.
+Click the **`+`** next to the table.
+2. **Area**: Select the functional area of the Control Panel for the specific permission (ex: Customer, Carrier, Logging, ScriptForge, etc).
+3. **Access**: Define the granular permissions for this area.
+All 4 access options can be selected.
+If none are selected, then users in this Group will get "Access Denied" when they try to go to the area.
+4. Set as many Area/Access permissions as needed.
+5. Once finished, select **`Save`**.
+6. The new permissions will be visible in the Add Group Permission table, with the following fields:

+    * Path - the path to the functional Area's API
+    * Access - the level of permissions
+    * Action - allows you to Edit the Area and Access permissions

+7. Make sure you **`Save`** the Group with the new permissions.

+    ![alt-text][group-perm]

+!!! tip "Example Read-Only Group"
+    A default group with Read-Only access would be configured with Defaul Permission of "Read", then enter nothering in the "Add Group Permission" table for it to apply to all Areas.

+### ConnexCS Permissions Model
+Our permissions model consists of two levels:

+* Global (Default Permissions) are set for the Group
++ Granular (Add Group Permission) are set for a specific Area of the ConnexCS Control Panel.

+Permissions are determined by level and access:

+* The Global and Granular access are categorized as Create, Read, Update, and Delete (CRUD).
+* Granular permissions override and nullify all Global permissions.
+Ex: If you assign CRUD permissions Globally, and assign Granular Read permissions to 3 features, the group will have Read-Only permissions for those 3 features.
+* If you do not assign Granular permissions to a group, the group has access to use all features in the ConnexCS Control Panel based on the level of Global permissions (CRUD).
+Ex: If you assign only Create and Read permissions globally, the group has permissions to create and read data for all features.

+### Default Reseller
+This feature allows you to create a quick default set of permissions suitable for resellers.
+Simply click on the **`Create Default Reseller`** to create a new Reseller Group.
+Multiple Reseller Groups can be created, and each can be edited to match your business needs.

+!!! warning "Alpha Feature"
+    The Default Reseller feature is still an Alpha Feature in testing, so please use with caution.

 [group-perms]: /setup/img/group-perms.png "Group Permissions"